oudaykhaledbb/us-retail-onboarding-fe-mobile-android/README.md

-# US Onboarding Journey for Android
+# SME Onboarding Journey for Android

 ## Project setup
 After cloning the app for the first time, you will not be able to build it.